On Air Now

 Walker was awarded two Guggenheim Fellowships, an American Academy of Arts and Letters Award, and honorary doctorates from six institutions.

-He died, an esteemed composer and academic, at 96 years old on 23 August 2018.
+He died, an esteemed composer and academic, at 96 years old in New Jersey, in 2018.
 He is survived by two sons: Ian Walker, a playwright, and Gregory Walker, a violinist and former concertmaster of the Boulder Philharmonic Orchestra in Colorado.

 In Washington D.C., 17 June – his birthday – is recognised as George Walker Day.